 The MoreTrees Haiti tree planting project

 So, how can you help?

-Haiti is one of the MoreTrees tree planting projects, meaning that you can plant trees in the country for just £1 – helping Haiti while offsetting your carbon footprint.
+Haiti is one of the MoreTrees tree planting projects, meaning that you can plant trees in the country for just £1 – helping Haiti while helping sequester CO2 emissions in the future.

 Our tree planting partner in Haiti works directly with the local community to plant and protect trees through to maturity.

 This project spans two different areas and goals: